JoyNgaru/AirBnB_clone/README.md

 # AirBnB Clone Project README

 Welcome to the AirBnB Clone project!
-This README provides an overview of the project and answers some common questions.
+This README provides an overview of our project.

 ## What is the AirBnB Clone Project?